How to Drill Through Metal: A Comprehensive Guide

 • Misaligned holes due to the drill bit wandering or skidding across the metal surface.

-• Irregular hole sizes, which can compromise the integrity of your project.
+• Irregular hole sizes, compromising the integrity of your project.

 Solution: Mark the drilling spot accurately with a center punch and use a pilot hole to guide the main drill bit.